arm/arm-toolchain/arm-software/linux/docs/GettingStarted.md

 ```

 Use the `module use` command to update your `MODULEPATH` environment variable to
-include the path to the Arm Toolchain For Linux module files directory:
+include the path to the Arm Toolchain for Linux module files directory:

 ```
 $ module use /opt/arm/modulefiles